3.1 Why rutting classification is needed

 A key step in improving the condition of a road suffering from permanent deformation is a precise and reliable problem diagnosis.

-All of the subsequent decisions for rehabilitation measures will depend on it.
+All of the subsequent decisions for rehabilitation and/or maintenance measures will depend on it.
 Permanent deformation can take place in the road surface layers, in the deeper road structures, or in the subgrade.
 In addition, material quality, drainage condition and frost and freeze-thaw cycles, as well as loading, can all have a major impact on where permanent deformation occurs and how severe it will be.

 For all of these reasons it is very important to classify all of the parameters affecting permanent deformation before any decisions are made.